Aprilluabsinthe/P2P-BlockChain/README.md

 ## Description of tests and how to run them

-1. Test for...
+1. Test for local operations on block chain

 ```
-make test
+mvn test
 ```

 ## usage